gnosis/powersoftau/README.md

 	cargo build --release --bin compute_constrained
 	```
 	or download it from here:
-	sftp://trusted-setup.staging.gnosisdev.com:testalex/compute_constrained
+	`sftp://trusted-setup.staging.gnosisdev.com:testalex/compute_constrained`
-3. Copy the downloaded challenge file and the newly generated executable from 'powersoftau/target/release/compute_constrained' to your dedicated computer in the same folder.
+3. Copy the downloaded challenge file and the newly generated executable from `powersoftau/target/release/compute_constrained` to your dedicated computer into a folder: `Execution`.
 4. Perform some of the recommended steps for ceremony from the next section.
-5. Then do the acutal computation:
+5. On the dedicated computer, do the acutal computation from within the `Execution` folder by running:
 	```bash
 	./compute_constrained
 	```